williamswalsh/junit_testing_principles_practices_patterns/README_PART_2.md

 Aim at the result instead of the implementation details

 #### Fast feedback
+This is how fast the test executes.
+The faster the tests the faster the test suite is, the more often the tests will be executed.
+This means the code change between test suite execution will be small, leading to faster regression fixing.

 #### Maintainability
+- How easily is the test understood?
+- How large is the test?
+- How many out-of-process dependencies are involved?
+- End-to-end tests are by their nature harder to maintain - leading to a greater cost.

 #### Categorizing test types by the four pillars
 - End-to-end tests